-Based on the results of the maximum and most probable loss scenarios, Ash Basin No. 1 at Cleco's Dolet Hills Power Station is classified as a low hazard potential CCR surface impoundment.
+Based on a review of the results of the maximum and most probable loss scenarios, Ash Basin No. 1 at Cleco's Dolet Hills Power Station will remain classified as a low hazard potential CCR surface impoundment.
 Losses anticipated from a levee breach would principally impact the onsite property and have less of an impact on the offsite wooded area and any streams within this area.
 Appendix B contains a P.E.
-Certification that attests to this assessment.
+Certification that attests to the 5-year periodic review of the Hazard Potential Classification Assessment of Ash Basin No. 1.